-The Bush Administration argues that North Korea and Iran constitute major strategic threats.
-North Korea claims to have tested a nuclear device and has a ballistic missile program.
-The Administration argues that Iran continues to acquire and develop ballistic missiles of various ranges.
-Until recently, the Administration argued that Iran had an active nuclear weapons development program.
+The Bush Administration argued that North Korea and Iran constituted major strategic threats.
+North Korea claims to have tested a nuclear device and has a ballistic missile and satellite launch program.
+The Bush Administration argued that Iran continues to acquire and develop ballistic missiles of various ranges.
+Iran successfully launched a small satellite into orbit for the first time in early February 2009.
+Until recently, the Bush Administration argued that Iran had an active nuclear weapons development program.
 In November 2007, a U.S. National Intelligence Estimate (NIE) stated that "in Fall 2003, Tehran halted its nuclear weapons program," but that Iran is also keeping open the option to develop nuclear weapons at some point.
 The Iranian nuclear weapons program reportedly also included developing a warhead that could fit atop an Iranian ballistic missile.

-The Bush Administration continues to regard both countries as unpredictable and dangerous, and does not believe they can be constrained by traditional forms of military deterrence, diplomacy, or arms control.
+The Bush Administration regarded both countries as unpredictable and dangerous, and did not believe they could be constrained by traditional forms of military deterrence, diplomacy, or arms control.
 On a trip to attend a meeting of NATO foreign ministers in early December 2007, Secretary of State Rice told reporters: "I don't see that the NIE changes the course that we're on" to deploy a European missile defense system.
 Accompanying her on the trip, Undersecretary of State John Rood, lead U.S. negotiator for the European missile defense talks, added: "the missile threat from Iran continues to progress and to cause us to be very concerned....
-Missile defense would be useful regardless of what kind of payload, whether that be conventional, chemical, biological, or nuclear."
+Missile defense